-- 6.1 In the long term, so-called autonomous houses are to be recommended, but until they are possible on a wide scale steps should be taken to encourage resource conservation. - 6.1.1 Traditional materials are more durable and require less replacement and maintenance. - 6.1.2 Air conditioning and mechanical ventilation systems are to be discouraged and the heat pump encouraged in place of gas, oil-fired or electric central heating systems.
-Proper use should be made of solar gains for space heating and the use of solar heating for domestic hot water should be encouraged. - 6.1.3 Investigate the use of "low grade" water for industrial purposes, possibly recycling it within the industrial compound.
-Water saving domestic installations should be more widely used. - 6.1.4 Thermal insulation levels should be increased in all new or existing buildings and excessively large windows should be discouraged, as this causes heat losses.
-On the other hand, there should preferably be no part of any building not lit be natural light. - 6.1.5 Encouragement of traditional building techniques and materials including timber frame structures, should lead to a natural saving in energy as these techniques were developed over many generations for that very purpose. - 6.2 All industrial and commercial buildings should be designed for as long a life as possible and not too closely tied to the original purpose, so that a change of ownership and use can readily be accommodated.
-Large industrial buildings should be possible to break down into a number of small occupancies later if this is necessary.
+13610 In the long term, so-called autonomous houses are to be recommended, but until they are possible on a wide scale steps should be taken to encourage resource conservation.

+- 13611 Traditional materials are more durable and require less replacement and maintenance. - 13612 Air conditioning and mechanical ventilation systems are to be discouraged and the heat pump encouraged in place of gas, oil-fired or electric central heating systems.
+Proper use should be made of solar gains for space heating and the use of solar heating for domestic hot water should be encouraged. - 13613 Investigate the use of "low grade" water for industrial purposes, possibly recycling it within the industrial compound.
+Water saving domestic installations should be more widely used. - 13614 Thermal insulation levels should be increased in all new or existing buildings and excessively large windows should be discouraged, as this causes heat losses.
+On the other hand, there should preferably be no part of any building not lit by natural light. - 13615 Encouragement of traditional building techniques and materials including timber frame structures, should lead to a natural saving in energy as these techniques were developed over many generations for that very purpose.

+All industrial and commercial buildings should be designed for as long a life as possible and not too closely tied to the original purpose, so that a change of ownership and use can readily be accommodated.
+It should be possible to break down large industrial buildings into a number of small occupancies later if this is necessary.